Travel Facts Kenya

 Are there ATM facilities in Kenya?

 Yes, ATM facilities that accept international bank cards are available in most towns and cities across Kenya.
 If you are unsure consult with your bank to check whether your card will work.
 International credit and debit cards (Master Card, Visa Card, etc) are also accepted in all leading hotels, shopping centers, bars and restaurants.
-Travellers cheques are not widely accepted.

 Will I need to bring a travel adapter?

 Kenya uses the same three point square plug as the UK.
 The local electricity supply is 220/240 volts AC, 50HZ.

 Are prices set in Kenya, or can we expect to haggle?

 Shopping in Kenya is an experience, and haggling is part of Kenyan culture.
 Decide what you want to pay before you start and it becomes quite a challenge to get the best price; but enjoy, it is part of the experience!